 These are just a few examples of the range of topics from contributors.
 Both individually and collectively, they will bring a keen focus to many of the issues that are intrinsic to the Peace IV Project.
 They will also help to inform practitioners in a wide variety of fields of future pathways to sustaining a just and equitable society in a post-conflict situation.

 The essays will now be subject to peer review by the Editorial team including Prof. Ray Murphy, ICHR; Prof. Patricia Lundy, Dr. Niall Gilmartin & Dr. Philip McDermott of Ulster University Jordanstown; and Dr. Rory Finegan, Assistant Programme Manager, Glencree’s Legacy of Violence, Peace IV Project.

-The Academic Journal will be launched at a Conference which will explore the political, social, and cultural developments in contemporary Northern Ireland post the Good Friday (Belfast) Agreement of 1998.
-The Conference will be hosted at NUI Galway on 26 November 2020.
+The Academic Journal will be launched on 24 March 2021 in an online event that will explore the political, social, and cultural developments in contemporary Northern Ireland post the Good Friday (Belfast) Agreement of 1998.

-The Academic Journal is being published as part of Glencree’s ‘Addressing the Legacy of Violence through Facilitated Dialogue’ project under the Peace IV Programme managed by the Special EU Programmes Body (SEUPB) and financed by the ERDF.
-The PEACE IV Programme is a unique cross-border initiative designed to support peace and reconciliation in Northern Ireland and the Border Region or Ireland.
+The ‘Addressing the Legacy of Violence through Facilitated Dialogue’ project is supported by the European Union’s PEACE IV Programme, managed by the Special EU Programmes Body (SEUPB).
+The PEACE IV Programme for 2014-2020 is funded by the European Union, the Northern Ireland Executive and the Irish Government.
+It has been designed to promote peace and reconciliation across Northern Ireland and the Border Region of Ireland.

 More information about the Glencree PEACE IV ‘Addressing the Legacy of Violence through Facilitated Dialogue’ Project can be viewed here https://www.glencree.ie/programmes/peace-iv-addressing-the-legacy-of-violence-through-facilitated-dialogue/